YasserHassan03/RISCV-CPU/personal statements/Ahmad.md

-# Introduction:
+## Introduction:

 Following the lecture slides from lecture 7 we decided  split the Control Unit I was mainly in charge of the Control Decoders.
 This required a great deal of communication between all other members.
 I often found myself as the middle man when communicating between the others and felt as though towards the end we were working fluidly as a team.
-Due to being the principle contributer of the decoders it was natural that I would have also work on debugging. -- CHANGE
+Due to being the principle contributer of the decoders it was natural that I would have also work on debugging.

-# Main Decoder
+## Main Decoder

 ### Initial ALU and Main Decoder top view